 The 6th print edition went out of print at the end of November 2018, and is no longer available.
-If a new print edition is released, the earliest this would occur would be July 2019.
+It is yet to be decided if a new print edition will be released but the earliest this could occur is mid 2020.

 Australasian College for Emergency Medicine